Kinds of Parallel Programming

 We'll cover the following...

-There are many flavors of parallel programming, some that are general and can be run on any hardware, and others that are specific to particular hardware architectures.
+There are many kinds of parallel programming, some are general and can be run on any hardware while others are specific to particular hardware architectures.

-Two main paradigms we can talk about here are shared memory versus distributed memory models.
-In shared memory models, multiple processing units all have access to the same, shared memory space.
+Two main paradigms we can talk about here are shared memory and distributed memory models.
+In shared memory models, multiple processing units have access to the same shared memory space.
 This is the case on our desktop or laptop with multiple CPU cores.
-In a distributed memory model, multiple processing units each have their own memory store, and information is passed between them.
-This is the model that a networked
+In a distributed memory model, multiple processing units each have their own memory store and information is passed between them.
+This is the model that a networked cluster of computers operates with.
+We won’t be talking about clusters here, but some of the tools we’ll talk about (e.g. MPI) are easily used with clusters.

 Types of parallel tasks

 Broadly speaking we can separate a computation into two camps depending on how it can be parallelized.
-A so-called ...
+A so-called embarrassingly parallel problem is one for which ...